bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 ![alt text][image3]

 The difference between the original data set and the preprocessed data set is the dynamic range of the pixels due to normalization with min-max scaling to a pixel intensity range of (0.1, 0.9).
-Notice the whites are not as white and the darks are not as dark producing a small variance pixel to pixel.
+In the figure above, notice the whites are not as white and the darks are not as dark producing a small variance pixel to pixel.

 ### Model Architecture